amanzi/amanzi/spack-repo/README.md

         modules:
           - openmpi/4.1.2/gcc-11.2.0
 ```
-Then, cd into amanzi and build and test amanzi by doing:
+To build amanzi, run from any folder:
 ```
-spack dev-build --test all amanzi@spack <desired_variant>  ^openmpi@4.1.2
+spack install amanzi@spack <desired_variant>  ^openmpi@4.1.2
 ```
-The dev-build command has to be run from within the amanzi folder and it allows to add the --test all command in order
+Currently amanzi does not have a spack testing suite.
-to test amanzi.
-Spack does have a spack test run command but at the moment we do not have an amanzi test suite for spack.
+To run tests for amanzi after installation, cd into amanzi and replace `install` in the above command string with `dev-build --test all`.
+Note that the testing cannot be done from any folder but it as to be done from within the amanzi folder.

 # Cori
 Compute nodes cannot be allocated for enough time to compute the spack installation of amanzi, so it is better to proceed from a login node.